-Save as disclosed in the Prospectus and in this annual report, the Group did not have any material acquisitions, disposals of subsidiaries, associated companies and joint ventures during the year ended 31 December 2021.
+The Group did not have any significant investment, material acquisitions, disposals of subsidiaries, associated companies and joint ventures during the year ended 31 December 2023.

 FOREIGN EXCHANGE RISK MANAGEMENT

 The majority of the Group's transactions, assets and liabilities are denominated in Singapore dollars and Vietnam Dong.
 The Group is exposed to exchange risk with respect mainly to Vietnam Dong which may affect its performance.